You might have heard about the favourite – longshot bias. It’s a well-recognised phenomenon in betting.

 Let’s look at an example.

 The Favourite – Longshot Bias in action

-There’s an upcoming cricket match, with the true head-to-head chances – as calculated by smart punters like us – as follows:
+There’s an upcoming cricket match, with the true head-to-head chances are as follows:

 As we also learnt yesterday, a bookmaker needs to make a profit, so he doesn’t just offer that 100% market… he might add, for example, 3% margin onto each for a total market percentage of 106%

 So the prices he puts up?

 (In the case of the bookmaker, they also round these prices off… we’ve just left them at the exact figures to illustrate the numbers)

 So provided punters bet proportionately, he’ll make a 6% profit.

 Bookies, however, recognise the existence of the favourite – longshot bias, and know that punters will (in a proportional sense) back England more than they should.
 So instead of adding 3% to each of the outcomes, he adds his total of 6% unequally.
 He puts more into the longshot, because he knows he can offer poorer odds and still take money on it… because mugs love a longshot!
 For example: